23MH1A05M8/Create-Your-ERC-20-Token-on-Ethereum/README.md

 ## How to Deploy
 1. Open **[Remix IDE](https://remix.ethereum.org/)**
-2. Create a new file named `MyToken.sol`
+2. Create a new file named `MyTask.sol`
 3. Paste your ERC-20 contract code into the file
 4. Compile the contract using **Solidity version 0.8.x**
 5. Deploy the contract: